SegersIan/architecture-handbook/architecture-styles/event-driven.md

 ### Request-Based & Event-Based
 Majority of processes in any architectural style are request-driven, using the request-based model.
 In the event-based model, systems **react** to an event that happens.
-We are inversing the responsibility for systems to act accordingly.
+We are inverting the responsibility for systems to act accordingly.

 If we think about it, the event-model is all around us in nature and physics.
-When you throw a ball against the wall, the ball moves through the air as reaction to the event of force being excercissed on the ball.
+When you throw a ball against the wall, the ball moves through the air as reaction to the event of force being exercised on the ball.
 We could mistake the idea that we "tell the ball" what to do, but rather through our understanding of physics (or experience) we know that the ball will respond with flying through the air, if we put pressure on it.
-Actually, in nature there is little that is genuinly "request-based", even a "response" is a reaction to an event that indicated a "request".
+Actually, in nature there is little that is genuinely "request-based", even a "response" is a reaction to an event that indicated a "request".
 The philosophical part aside, the request-based model demands a synchronous interaction, event-based is intentionally asynchronous.

 ### Topologies